icedevml/decode-polish-aztec/README.md

 00000080: 0044 005a 0049 0045 004c 004e 0049 0000  .D.Z.I.E.L.N.I..
 00000090: 0041 0020 004d 004f 004b 004f 0054 00d3  .A. .M.O.K.O.T..
 ```

+## Friendly advice
+I would like to ask some companies not to troll me with DMCA as it was done in previous cases.
+Everybody in Poland should have possibility to decode vehicle cards in their's vehicle control station for **FREE**.
+Claiming exclusive property rights for the algorithm or library developed in '90 and released under GPL is ILLEGAL.